The Safest Company In The Industry Since 1984

 The "Lowest Bid" practice has been around for a long time.
 Like most things, there are pro's and con's to this practice.
 On the positive side, this practice promotes a competitive market and ensures costs remains low.
 On the negative side, often times the urge to compete results in costs going too low.
 The result of this can lead to contractors cutting corners, even when it comes to safety.
 Almost every accident, injury and fatality in the past 100 years has occurred as a result of taking the lowest bid.
-If safety is truly our priority, we cannot guarantee to be the lowest bid.
+Because safety is truly our first priority, we cannot guarantee to be the lowest bid.
 In fact, we would rather not be.

-In the event of a workplace accident in Ontario, the maximum fine imposed is $1,000,000 AND 2 years in prison.
+In the event of a workplace accident in Ontario, the maximum fine is $1,000,000 AND 2 years in prison.
 This fine can be imposed on ANYONE involved in the work, including the buildings manager and the building owner.
 Typically the building manager and building owner receive the highest penalty since they are the leading decision makers and have the most to lose.

 The reality is, things cost what they cost.
 There is a small margin between expenses and final billing.
 This margin is referred to as "profit".
 Expenses are generally the same for all contractors.
 There is not much room to maneuver here.
 Therefore, in order to cut costs, and be the lowest bidder, "profit" must be cut.
 There is a limit to cutting profit.
 And when that limit is reached, the danger begins.